-This page contains a checklist that you may consider as you decide to upgrade to the Experience Platform SDKs.
+This section contains a checklist that you can use as you plan your upgrade to the Experience Platform SDKs.

-The new Experience Platform SDKs introduce the notion of a Mobile Core and constituent extensions.
-The Mobile Core contains core SDK functionality required for all implementations that require Adobe and/or third-party extensions.
+Mobile Core contains core SDK functionality that is required for all implementations that require Adobe and/or third-party extensions.

-We recommend easing your build process by leveraging dependency managers we support such as Gradle for Android and Cocoapods for iOS.
+We recommend that you ease your build process by use supported dependency managers, such as Gradle for Android and Cocoapods for iOS.
 Launch provides inline instructions and specs to help you with this process.

-Begin with Getting Started section, ensure you are appropriately provisioned for Launch
+Begin with Getting Started section and ensure that you are appropriately provisioned for Launch.

-Ensure all required SDK APIs you currently use are available in the new SDK (see AEP vs. 4x SDK )
+Ensure all of the required SDK APIs that you currently use are available in the new SDK.

 Visit and ask questions on our community forum to get quick, thorough responses